 You must file an appeal to the Immigration Appeal Division (IAD) within 30 days of receiving the removal order.
 The Minister of the Immigration Division will provide you with a record within 45 days of making the appeal for the IAD.

-A hearing will be scheduled at the IAD, where it’ll be decided to either allow or dismiss your appeal.
+A hearing will be scheduled at the IAD, where a decision to either allow or dismiss your appeal will be made.

-If your appeal is dismissed, then you can be asked to leave Canada at any time.
+If your appeal is dismissed, you can be asked to leave Canada at any time.

 Why is it Necessary to Seek Legal Representation?